An Itinerant Geographer

 Darling Harbor had evidently made the transition from derelict industrial district to thriving entertainment venue.
 How many cities dream of this?
 All of them, I suppose, at least in rich countries, and it seems that Sydney has managed the transition exceptionally well.

 Set back a block from my side of the water was the thirty-two-story tower of the Commonwealth Bank, Australia’s largest.
 Next to it were towers occupied by Dutch-owned Rabobank, Germany’s insurance giant Allianz, and the British accountancy giant PwC.
 The four of them looked over the harbor like a gang of thieves checking out their next heist.
 Unlike most gangs, this one didn’t lie low.
-Thieves don’t have to lie low if they can buy all the justice they need.
+Thieves don’t have to do that if they can buy all the justice they need.

 Yet here, spanning Darling Harbor, was the Pyrmont Bridge.
 About 1,200 feet long, the bridge opened in 1902.
 Ninety years later, it was downgraded to pedestrian-only use, like an elephant demoted from teak logs to cotton candy.
 The bridge’s central section weighs a thousand tons and, on command, rotates on a central pier.
 I waited a bit, hoping to see it swing, but it never did.

-I’m not scolding.
+I’m no different.
 I have bank accounts with companies I know almost nothing about.
 I have doctors, too.
 Are they the best doctors available to me?
 I have no idea, which is why I joke that there’s a reason we’re called patients.
-Still, failing to exercise our power of judgment brings us to the mother of all problems, which I take to be the relationship between technology and freedom.

-For most of the last 5,000 years, the history of that relationship has been the history of organizing people into the hierarchies needed to build things like the Egyptian pyramids.
+For most of the last 5,000 years, the history of that relationship has been the history of big people fitting little people into the hierarchies needed to build things like the Egyptian pyramids.
 It’s the story of the thing Lewis Mumford half a century ago called the megamachine, his name for what anthropologists rather foolishly call complex societies.
-It’s a story usually told as a triumph, as in the phrase “the rise of civilization,” but Mumford’s point was that the benefits provided by these societies come at a terrific cost in regimentation, which is to say in freedom.
-It’s hardly a revolutionary insight—I imagine that it goes back to malcontented laborers thousands of years ago wondering why they had to spend their lives lugging rocks for some king they had never seen.
+(I call the phrase “foolish” because it implies that some societies are simple.)

 The word “megamachine” never caught on.
 Still, I like it because it captures the terror lurking, usually ignored, in the idea of progress.

-Until about 1800, freedom had been what people wanted when they found themselves abused by landlords and money lenders, bandits and thugs, bosses and tyrants, owners and quite a few husbands—a plethora of pharoahs.
+Until about 1800, in other words, freedom had been what people wanted when they found themselves abused by landlords and money lenders, bandits and thugs, bosses and tyrants, owners and quite a few husbands—a plethora of pharoahs.
 Freedom is still that, but alongside that kind of freedom, which I call social freedom, we now have—or more often don’t have—environmental freedom, by which I mean life in an environment suited to human beings.
+I assert that environmental freedom does not exist at Darling Harbor or in any place built with modern technologies.

 Sometimes we even imitate him a bit.
 We call it our vacation, and it’s when we try to make our escape.
 I say “try” after reading that some national parks in 2021 were so crowded that visitors had to get timed-admission tickets.
 Or we listen to country and western music, which by definition is almost oblivious of the modern world.

 So there’s nothing out of the ordinary if I condemn the megamachine while enjoying coffee from a machine so complicated that, if it breaks, the barista has to call a technician.
-Don’t call me a hypocrite, either.
+Don’t call me a hypocrite.
 Hypocrisy rests on pretense, and I don’t pretend.
 You could say I’m confused, though I prefer ambivalent.
 In any case I’ve got lots of company.
 I’ll even bet that astronauts returning to Planet Earth look forward to a fishing trip.

 The obvious question at this point is what’s wrong with the world we’ve built.
 The short answer is that, given the chance, birds and mammals will, if captured in the wild, escape if they can.
 We, on the other hand, though conceding that we are animals in some primeval sense, believe we are no longer like animals.

 I hesitate to say that we prefer living in cages, but we certainly pride ourselves on being smart enough to have replaced the natural world with one that’s more comfortable and secure.
 For most of the people who live in what we cheerily call advanced economies, we have succeeded in making life less nasty, brutish, and short.
 It’s a great accomplishment, and I’m not being sarcastic.
-Like most people I don’t want to return to country music’s homespun simplicity, even if that was logistically possible, which–let’s be clear about this–it isn’t for more than a few people.
+Like most people I don’t want to return to country music’s homespun simplicity, even if that was logistically possible, which–let’s be clear about this–it isn’t for more than a very few oddballs, misfits.

 At the same time, denying our animal selves tends to reduce us to a combination of consumer and working stiff, the first implying that we exist to consume and the second implying that we’re already dead.
 People don’t want to think of themselves like that, but many years ago a colleague told me that our bosses see us the way plumbers look at pipe.
 He acted it out with his hands: measure, cut, solder.
 I thought he was exaggerating, but now I would go him one better and say that, treated like pipe, we become pipe.